 The Town of Prosper is a growing community generally located in northwestern Collin County and partly in eastern Denton County with US 380 as its southern boundary and is approximately 35 miles north of downtown Dallas.
 Prosper is a home-rule municipality, governed by a council-manager form of government.
-In 2020, the U.S. Census Bureau calculated Prosper's population at 30,174, and in 2023, Prosper had an estimated population of 37,746 (per the Town of Prosper Economic Development Corporation).
+In 2020, the U.S. Census Bureau calculated Prosper's population at 30,174.
 The Town of Prosper has a projected build-out population of 70,000 residents.